Sahshim/salleh-tech-blog/index.md

   <h1>Welcome to Salleh Cloud Labs</h1>

   <p>
-    Explore my blog posts, ITIL flashcards, resume, and more using the navigation menu above.
+    Explore my blog posts, resume, and more using the navigation menu above.
   </p>